 Dr Robotnik is attempting to conquer the world once again; but this time he's not using clunky machines.
 He's going straight to the source, using a new piece of technology he's gained the ability to transfer matter between the real and digital world.
-His latest plan is to capture the inhabitants of Mobius on the computer network while using videogame characters and new digital versions of this badniks to take control and become Supreme Commander of the real world.
+His latest plan is to capture the inhabitants of Mobius on the computer network while using video game characters and new digital versions of his badniks to take control and become Supreme Commander of the real world.

 Tropes used in the book are:

 - Added Alliterative Appeal: Robotnik's password is "Sonic is an eggscruciatingly egotistical enemy of egg-lovers everywhere".

 - Body Uploading: Anyone who touches one of the computers connected to Dr. Robotnik's EGCS (Electronic Graphics Creation Computer System) network is scanned by a beam of light emerging from the monitor, then their body twists its shape into two-dimensions, and disappears into the screen, and into the digital world within the system.
 Getting out proves to be a lot trickier (which, of course, was Robotnik's plan).

 - Breaking the Fourth Wall'Oh Great' Sonic grated, 'We've only just started this adventure, I've no idea of what I'm meant to be doing yet and I've got a sidekick who's going to be talking Martian at me for the whole of the rest of the book.'

 'You're too young to understand,' Sonic smoothed hastily.